dovecot/documentation/docs/core/settings/types.md

 The Time value is used in Dovecot configuration to define the amount of Time taken by something or for doing something, such as a sending or downloading file, processing, and more.

 The Time value supports using suffixes of any of the following words:

 ```
-secs, seconds, mins, minutes, msecs, mseconds, millisecs, milliseconds,
-hours, days, weeks
+secs, seconds, mins, minutes, hours, days, weeks
 ```

 ::: tip Note